hybrid hypothesis

 I responded:

 When a pig escapes from a farm and starts living in the woods it does not suddenly become a hairy animal.
 Its descendants can, if they interbreed with hairy wild animals, but not otherwise.
 True, the Eurasian wild boar is hairy (though its hair is nowhere near as dense as, say, that of a cow or sheep).
 But we do not know the history of the domestic pig.
-It’s usually treated as conspecific with the Eurasian wild boar, but the two differ in chromosome counts (for the domestic 2n=38, but the wild boar 2n=36).
+It’s usually treated as conspecific with the Eurasian wild boar, but the two differ in chromosome counts (for the domestic 2n=38, but for the wild boar 2n=36).
 So it may be that they are not the same animal and that relatively hairless pigs similar to the domestic pig existed anciently.
 It may well be that the two have been treated as the same species merely because it has long been known that they can produce fertile offspring together.
 But these offspring may simply represent hybrids (this is one of many examples, by the way, of animals with differing chromosome counts producing fertile offspring together).
 The domestic pig has also hybridized with a variety of other types of pigs, but that does not imply that they are the same animal.
 For example, in addition to the wild boar, the domestic pig has hybridized with the Babirusa, Babyrousa babyrussa (pictures); Bush Pig, Potamochoerus larvatus (pictures); Bearded Pig, Sus barbatus (pictures); Visayan Warty Pig, Sus cebifrons (pictures); Sulawesi Wild Boar, Sus celebensis (pictures); and probably Sus oliveri and Sus philippensis.
 So why assume that the domestic pig and wild boar are the "same" animal?
 Relatively naked animals similar to the domestic pig might have existed anciently.
-We don’t really know what pigs looked like thousands of years ago, but a prehistoric painting in Altamira Cave in Spain shows a pig (pictures) that looks fairly naked to me (except for what looks like a beard and hair at the top of the head, neck, and shoulders).
+We don’t really know what pigs looked like thousands of years ago, but a prehistoric painting in Altamira Cave in Spain shows a pig (pictures) that looks fairly naked, except in a few hairy regions (beard, scalp, neck and shoulders).

 Video: A bearded pig